 How did people buy war bonds?

-Accordingly, why do people buy war bonds?
+Furthermore, why do people buy war bonds?

 War bonds are debt securities issued by a government to finance military operations and other expenditure in times of war.
 In practice, modern governments finance war by putting additional money into circulation, and the function of the bonds is to remove money from circulation and help to control inflation.

-Subsequently, one may also ask, why did governments sell war bonds?
+Then, why did governments sell war bonds?

 War bonds had been sold to finance American involvement in World War I, but World War II required the government to borrow unprecedented amounts of money.
 By convincing Americans that it was their patriotic duty to buy war bonds, the government kept inflation down during the war.